Medical expert of the article

 Reflux nephropathy in children is a disease that occurs against the background of vesicoureteral reflux, characterized by the formation of focal or generalized sclerosis in the renal parenchyma.

-Causes of reflux nephropathy in children
+Causes of Reflux Nephropathy in Children

 Symptoms of reflux nephropathy in children

-Diagnosis of reflux-nephropathy in children
+Diagnostics of reflux nephropathy in children

-According to ultrasound and dopplerography, three groups of children are identified.
-The first group includes children with ultrasound signs of the Rn.
-Lag of kidney size, decreased renal blood flow, a decrease or increase in the index of vascular resistance.
-In the second - children with a "small kidney", when against the backdrop of the size of the kidneys there is no change in renal hemodynamics (it is possible that in these cases the vesicoureteral reflux develops already into the hypoplastic kidney).
-In the third - children at the stage of "pre-reflux-nephropathy", when against the background of a small lag in the size of the kidneys there is a change in the resistance of renal vessels.
+According to the ultrasound and Doppler examination, three groups of children are distinguished.
+The first group includes children with ultrasound signs of Rn. lag in kidney size, decreased renal blood flow, decrease or increase in the vascular resistance index.
+The second group includes children with a "small kidney", when, against the background of lag in kidney size, no change in renal hemodynamics is observed (it is possible that in these cases vesicoureteral reflux develops into a hypoplastic kidney).
+The third group includes children at the stage of "prereflux nephropathy", when, against the background of a slight lag in kidney size, a change in the resistance of the renal vessels is observed.

 What do need to examine?